ORBAT/S4QS-RS/README.md

     "LRU": {
       "max": 1000
     },
-    // how often to poll for new messages from SQS.
-    // Required.
-    "pollIntervalSeconds": 300,
     // this will be added to the end of the table name when doing COPYs.
     // Useful for having different tables for different NODE_ENVs.
     // Optional.